Sivananda7/Food_Calculator/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1114 images.
+The dataset includes 512 images.
-Food are annotated in YOLOv8 format.
+Fried_chicken are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* 50% probability of vertical flip
+* Random rotation of between -45 and +45 degrees
+* Random shear of between -13° to +13° horizontally and -13° to +13° vertically
+* Random exposure adjustment of between -11 and +11 percent
+* Random Gaussian blur of between 0 and 1.1 pixels